Wojtek-987/spark.js/README.md

 // let myOpacity: number = myParticle.getOpacity -> returns the current opacity of the Particle
 ```
+### Considerations:
+This library was built and optimized for a ~60fps experience.
+Shifting significantly away from that value will require adjustments in the [decay], [vel], and [dir] parameters.
+---
 # Vector.ts
 ## Math library